 Blood Procurement and Processing

 Collection and preparation of blood components from peripheral human blood (plasma, serum, buffy coat, and packed red blood cells).
-Serum, matched to malignant and normal tissues, is now routinely collected at UNCH as part of our general tissue procurement activity for proteomic applications.
+Plasma, matched to malignant and normal tissues, is now routinely collected at UNCH as part of our general tissue procurement activity for proteomic applications.
+Buffy coat from blood is also collected for future genomic studies after the plasma is taken.
 In addition, hematology samples from peripheral blood and bone marrow are banked as cryopreserved cells and cell pellet.
-Cheek swabs are collected for furture DNA isolation.
+Cheek swabs are collected for furthur DNA isolation.

 Quality Assurance/Histopathologic Review